DataDog/integrations-core/marklogic/README.md

 #### Prepare MarkLogic

-Using the API or the Admin interface, create a user for the Datadog Agent with at least the [`manage-user`][3] role.
+Using the API or the Admin interface, create a user for the Datadog Agent with at least the [`manage-admin`][3] role.

 ##### Using the API

 1. Create the Datadog user with a request like:
     ```shell
-    curl -X POST --anyauth --user <ADMIN_USER>:<ADMIN_PASSWORD> -i -H "Content-Type: application/json" -d '{"user-name": "<USER>", "password": "<PASSWORD>", "roles": {"role": "manage-user"}}' http://localhost:8002/manage/v2/users
+    curl -X POST --anyauth --user <ADMIN_USER>:<ADMIN_PASSWORD> -i -H "Content-Type: application/json" -d '{"user-name": "<USER>", "password": "<PASSWORD>", "roles": {"role": "manage-admin"}}' http://localhost:8002/manage/v2/users
     ```
     Use the correct `<ADMIN_USER>` and `<ADMIN_PASSWORD>`, and replace `<USER>` and `<PASSWORD>` with what the Datadog Agent will use.
     Full documentation about the endpoint [here][4].